wbaby/llvm-msvc2/llvm/docs/CMake.rst

     $ D:\git> git clone https://github.com/mjansson/rpmalloc
     $ D:\llvm-project> cmake ... -DLLVM_INTEGRATED_CRT_ALLOC=D:\git\rpmalloc

-  This flag needs to be used along with the static CRT, ie. if building the Release target, add -DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreaded.
+  This option needs to be used along with the static CRT, ie. if building the Release target, add -DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreaded.
+  Note that rpmalloc is also supported natively in-tree, see option below.

+**LLVM_ENABLE_RPMALLOC**:BOOL
+  Similar to LLVM_INTEGRATED_CRT_ALLOC, embeds the in-tree rpmalloc into the host toolchain as a C runtime allocator.
+The version currently used is rpmalloc 1.4.5.
+This option also implies linking with the static CRT, there's no need to provide CMAKE_MSVC_RUNTIME_LIBRARY.

 **LLVM_INSTALL_DOXYGEN_HTML_DIR**:STRING
   The path to install Doxygen-generated HTML documentation to.
 This path can